porsager/wright/README.md

 If you don't specify main wright will use a boilerplate html file and expect you to use the js & css options for injecting your code.

 #### serve
 Specify which directory to serve.
+This is the directory where wright will watch the files loaded in the browser.
 Defaults to root of main html file or CWD.

 #### run
 Input javascript as a string or point to a js file to run after a script on the site was hot loaded.